CumiTerbang/ArtGalleryViewerApp/README.md

 ## Code Design & Structure
 This project is using MVVM design pattern.
 The project directory consist of  directories:
-1. **data**: The M (Model) in MVVM.
+1. **data**: Directory for The M (Model) in MVVM.
 Where we perform data operations and dependency injection with the help of [Hilt](https://dagger.dev/hilt/) v2.46
-3. **screen**: User Interface directory for Activities and ViewModels helping to display data to the user.
+3. **screen**: Directory for The V (View) and VM (ViewModel) in MVVM.
+User Interface directory for Activities and ViewModels helping to display data to the user.
 4. **utils**: Urilities directory for helper classes and functions.